aadilmallick/my-notes-docusaurus/docs/ai-engineering/01-Anthropic-slop-mastery.md

 2. Is AI taking the correct approach?
 3. Is the AI behaving as desired?

+There are hree types of Discernment:

+- Product Discernment: Evaluating the quality of AI outputs
+- Process Discernment: Assessing how the AI approached the task
+- Performance Discernment: Evaluating how the AI behaved during the interaction itself

+**Product Discernment:**

+- Which explanation contains the most accurate information?
+- Are there any factual errors or misconceptions?
+- Is the level of detail appropriate for someone learning about this topic?

+**Process Discernment:**

+- Does Claude follow logical reasoning in each explanation?
+- Are there gaps in its analysis or thinking process?
+- Does Claude make appropriate connections between concepts?

+**Performance Discernment:**

+- Was Claude attentive to your specific question and responsive to feedback and direction?
+- Is terminology used appropriately for the topic?
+- How does the tone and style affect the clarity of the explanation?

 #### Diligence

 Can you stand behind your outputs and verify them as correct and take responsibility for them?

+- Creation Diligence: Being thoughtful about which AI systems you choose and how you work with them
+- Transparency Diligence: Being open about AI's role in your work
+- Deployment Diligence: Taking ownership for AI-assisted outputs you share with others

 ### Personalizing Claude